aspecta-ai/Aspecta/README.md

 # Aspecta - Tokenize Developer Economy with AI
 The introduction and tutorial of Aspecta

 Hi there, please visit https://aspecta.id to find this new paradigm of developer economy.
-Our goal is to *recognize, brand, and supercharge* 100M deverlopers and innovations!
+Our goal is to *recognize, brand, and supercharge* 100M developers and innovations!

 # Docs: Build with Aspecta
 You can use OAuth 2.0 and REST APIs to query Aspecta.
 See https://docs.aspecta.id/